-As a registered Girl Scout individual or Girl Scout troop you can earn the Camp Adventure Patch by visiting each of Girl Scouts of Central Indiana's five camps.
+As a registered Girl Scout individual or Girl Scout Troop you can earn the Camp Adventure Patch by visiting each of Girl Scouts of Central Indiana's five camps.
 You can buy the patch for that camp or wait and buy all five at once.
-All the patches are available at the Girl Scout shop in Indianapolis or call ahead to have them at your nearest pop-up shop.
+All the patches are available at the GSCI Indianapolis shop or call ahead to have them at your nearest Pop-Up shop.